Exclusives

 • Fundamental knowledge about Azure, version control, Agile software development, and core software development principles.
 It would be helpful to have experience in an organization that delivers software.

-Exams Characteristics
+Exams features

-• Exams codes: AZ-204 and AZ-400
+• Codes: AZ-204 and AZ-400

-• Exam Duration: 120 minutes for AZ-204 and 150 minutes for AZ-400
+• Duration: 120 minutes for AZ-204 and 150 minutes for AZ-400

-• Number of Questions: 40 to 60 each
+• Number of Questions: 40 to 60

-• Question Format: Multiple-choice, multiple-answer, scenario-based
+• Question Format: Multiple choice, multiple response, scenario-based

 • Passing Score: 700 out of 1000